 What is hemp biomass?

 Hemp biomass refers to all of the plant material that is left behind after the hemp flowers have been harvested.
 Basically, it's all the leftover scraps that include leaves, seeds, stems, and stalks.
 Hemp biomass can be ground together and is sometimes used to make smokable hemp products.
-This is not the kind of plant material you want to be smoking, and that's a major reason why we only use top-quality organic hemp flower for our hemp smokes.
+This is not the kind of plant material we use, and that's a major reason why we only use top-quality organic hemp flower for our hemp smokes.

 Is smokable hemp flower legal?